linoshkmalayil/Nuked-SC55-GUI-Float/documentation/USAGE.md

 Audio options:
   -f, --format s16|s32|f32     Set output format.
   --disable-oversampling       Halves output frequency.
+  --gain <amount>              Apply gain to the output.
   --end cut|release            Choose how the end of the track is handled:
         cut (default)              Stop rendering at the last MIDI event release                    Continue to render audio after the last MIDI event until silence

 Emulator options:
-  -r, --reset     gs|gm        Send GS or GM reset before rendering.
+  -r, --reset     none|gs|gm   Send GS or GM reset before rendering.
   -n, --instances <count>      Number of emulators to use (increases effective polyphony, but
                                takes longer to render) --nvram <filename>           Saves and loads NVRAM to/from disk.
 JV-880 only.